Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping cross-correlations: Theoretical model

-Due to the multiplicative systematic term's dependence on the signal, we introduce a calibration parameter $m_i$ in the $i$-th tomographic redshift bin to relate the signal power spectrum ${C}^{\,ij}(\ell)$to the observed power spectrum $\hat{C}^{\,ij}(\ell)$.
-Additive shear bias $N^{ij}_{\rm add}$ is typically corrected at the catalog level and is expected to be uncorrelated with the true shear signal, therefore it only contributes to noise and is neglected $N^{ij}_{\rm add}=0$ \citep{Asgari21,Amon22}.
+Due to the dependence of the multiplicative systematic term on the signal, we introduce a calibration parameter $m_i$ in the $i$-th tomographic redshift bin to relate the signal power spectrum {$C_{\gamma\gamma}^{\,ij}(\ell)$}to the observed power spectrum {$\hat{C}_{\gamma\gamma}^{\,ij}(\ell)$}.
+Additive shear bias $N^{ij}_{\rm add}$ is typically corrected at the catalogue level and is expected to be uncorrelated with the true shear signal, therefore it only contributes to noise and is neglected $N^{ij}_{\rm add}=0$ \citep{Asgari21,Amon22}.
 Here $\sigma_\gamma = 0.3$ is the intrinsic ellipticity variance, which is taken from \cite{Blanchard-EP7}, and $\bar{n}_i$ is the average galaxy number density of galaxies per steradian in the $i$-th tomographic redshift bin.

 When inferring the weak gravitational lensing between galaxies and the observer through galaxy shear measurements, the results are impacted by IA \citep{Troxel15}.
-The observed shape signal is composed of two components, namely the gravitational shear (G) and intrinsic shape (I), expressed as $\gamma^{\rm obs} = \gamma^{\rm G} + \gamma^{\rm I}$, so the total shear power spectrum is given by \citep{Hirata04,Bridle07}
+The observed shape signal is composed of two components, namely the gravitational shear and intrinsic shape, expressed as $\gamma^{\rm obs} = \gamma^{\rm G} + \gamma^{\rm I}$, and the total shear power spectrum is given by \citep{Hirata04,Bridle07,Secco22,Cao24}

-where $C_{\rm{GG}}^{\,ij}(\ell)$ is the convergence power spectrum, which is obtained form the standard lensing signal, and $C_{\rm{GI}}^{\,ij}(\ell)$ and $C_{\rm{II}}^{\,ij}(\ell)$ are the gravitational-intrinsic (GI) and intrinsic-intrinsic (II) power spectra, respectively.
-GI denotes the correlation of the gravitational shear of a foreground/background galaxy and the intrinsic shape of a background/foreground galaxy between different bins, and II denotes the correlation of the intrinsic shapes.
-Under the Limber-approximate \citep{Limber53,LoVerde08}, the above spectra can be written as
+where $C_{{\rm \gamma^G}{\rm \gamma^G}}^{\,ij}(\ell)$ is the convergence power spectrum, which is obtained form the standard lensing signal, and $C_{{\rm \gamma^G}{\rm \gamma^I}}^{\,ij}(\ell)$ and $C_{\rm{{\rm \gamma^I}{\rm \gamma^I}}}^{\,ij}(\ell)$ are the gravitational-intrinsic (GI) and intrinsic-intrinsic (II) power spectra, respectively.
+GI denotes the correlation of the gravitational shear of a foreground or background galaxy and the intrinsic shape of a background or foreground galaxy between different bins, and II denotes the correlation of the intrinsic shapes.
+Under the Limber approximation \citep{Limber53,LoVerde08}, the above spectra can be written as

-Here, $W_{\rm I}^i\left(z \right)$ is equal to the normalised distribution $n^i\left(z \right)$ in the $i$th tomographic redshift bin, and $W_{\rm G}(z)$, the lensing weighting function, can be given by
+Here, $W_{{\rm \gamma^I}}^i\left(z \right)$ is equal to the normalised distribution $n^i\left(z \right)$ in the $i$th tomographic redshift bin, and $W_{{\rm \gamma^G}}(z)$, the lensing weighting function, can be given by